gregorio-project/gregorio/UPGRADE.md

 If the user already defined annotation(s) in the main TeX file via `\greannotation` then the `annotation` header field will not overwrite that definition.

+#### Variable Height Line Spacing

+Gregorio is now able to make individual lines of a score taller, when the position of the note require extra space, without affecting the rest of the lines.
+This is the new default behavior.
+If you prefer the uniform line heights of earlier versions, use:

+    \gresetlineheightexpansion{uniform}

+Within a TeX document, you can switch back to variable line heights by using:

+    \gresetlineheightexpansion{variable}

+You can freely switch between the two behaviors within a TeX document.

+This new behavior requires two passes (two runs of lualatex) in order to do the calculation correctly.
+On the first pass, lualatex will warn you with the message

+    Module gregoriotex warning: Line heights may have changed.
+Rerun to fix heights.

+As you edit your document, lualatex will only show this warning if an extra run is required.

+Alternately, you can use something like latexmk to automate this activity.
+Instructions for using latexmk are outside the scope of this document.
+Please consult the latexmk documentation for more information on using it.

+It should also be noted that this new feature, besides requiring two passes, also imposes a small performance penalty on each pass to do the additional computation.
+This is negligible for small documents, but may have more noticeable impact as documents get larger.

 ## 3.0
 ### TeX Live 2013